poking-agents/headless-human/README.md

 _Happy to add more suggestions and take PRs_

-- Won't record any VSCode or other GUI interactions, may be possible to do record in-VSCode GUI interactions (and could ask people to use an in-VSCode browser)
+- Currently terminal recording is broken.
+The feature is also not designed to record any VSCode or other GUI interactions, may be possible to do record in-VSCode GUI interactions (and could ask people to use an in-VSCode browser)